There are lots of free events in Vancouver in July including free festivals, Outdoor Movies, Summer Concerts, street parties and markets.

 • Chilliwack Ribfest – food trucks, rib vendors, live entertainment and a beer garden at Chilliwack’s Vedder Park.

-• Theatre at Place des Arts – an adaptation of Winnie the Pooh takes place outdoors in Coquitlam.
+• Theatre at Place des Arts – the production Munsch at Play shows outdoors in Coquitlam.
 (Tickets are free, but you have to reserve your spot in advance.)

 • Shipyards Night Market – artisan vendors, food trucks, and live entertainment in North Vancouver’s Shipyards District.